Regression Analysis Formula

 Explanation

-While running a regression, the main purpose of the researcher is to find out the relationship between the dependent variable and the independent variable.
-In order to predict the dependent variable, one or multiple independent variables are chosen, which can help in predicting the dependent variable.
+While running a regression, the main purpose of the researcher is to find out the relationship between the dependent and independent variables.
+Then, one or multiple independent variables chose to help predict the dependent variable.
 Regression analysis helps in the process of validating whether the predictor variables are good enough to help in predicting the dependent variable.

 Examples